 ANCHANGEL MICHAEL, MANUSCRIPT, 12TH CENTURY © GETTY MUSEUM

-THE PROJECT began in 2022 with a residency in Chichester Cathedral we called the Art of Worship.
-Over three months, artists Jim Blackstone and Martin Earle set up shop in the Cathedral, undertaking commissions in a temporary studio in the north transept.
-Alongside Aidan Hart, they also presented a series of lectures on liturgical art and hosted a study day.
-Encouraged by the positive reaction to this residency, the Cathedral invited Jim, Martin, and Aidan to establish a permanent workshop.
+THE PROJECT began in 2022 with a residency in Chichester Cathedral which we called the Art of Worship.
+Encouraged by the positive reaction to this residency, the Cathedral invited the artists to establish a permanent workshop.

-AT WORK DURING THE ART OF WORSHIP © RUSSELL SACH
+AT W0RK DURING THE ART OF WORSHIP © RUSSELL SACH

 THE ART OF WORSHIP RESIDENCY